Pamela Anderson: Additional activism

 In November 2016, Anderson starred in a video public service announcement produced by the National Limousine Association and the National Sexual Violence Resource Center as part of the Ride Responsibly initiative, titled The Driving Game, which aimed to shed light on the lack of universal driver regulations in the private ground transportation industry.

 Anderson once again starred in a video public service announcement produced by the National Limousine Association in January 2018, this time in partnership with Promoting Awareness | Victim Empowerment (PAVE), as part of the Ride Responsibly initiative.
-Titled The Signs, the video pushes for passenger safety and universal driver regulations in the private ground transportation industry.
+The video titled The Signs pushes for passenger safety and universal driver regulations in the private ground transportation industry.